4rge/Shell-Script-Templates/Sh-Menu-Using-JSON/README.md

-# Sh-Menu-Using-Json
+# Sh-Menu-Using-YAML/JSON

-This project provides a simple, highly modular and extensible command-line interface.
-Built using a Bash script that dynamically reads commands from a json configuration file.
-Users can easily execute common operations through a straightforward menu by passing json files as arguments to the menu.sh script to generate menus.
+This project provides a simple, highly modular, and extensible command-line interface built using a Bash script.
+The script dynamically reads commands from either a JSON or YAML configuration file.
+Users can easily execute common operations through a straightforward menu by passing the configuration files as arguments to the menu.sh script.

 ## Files

 - `menu.sh`: The main Bash script that displays the menu and executes commands based on user selection.
-- `options.json`: The configuration file containing the command names and associated commands.
+- `options.json`: An example configuration file containing command names and associated commands (in JSON format).
+- `options.yaml`: An example configuration file containing command names and associated commands (in YAML format).

 ## Getting Started